daisiran/Final_Project/README.md

 We believe that using Monte Carlo Simulation will help us to find the lowest expected loss strategy and solve this issue.

-So in our scenario, we will help the manager of a bicycles warehouse to ,
+So in our scenario, we will help the manager of a bicycles warehouse make the decision of choosing the best inventory strategy which yield the lowest cost.

+In our first stage, we assumed that the warehouse have only one type of bicycle, and we compared and simulated several existing plans and picked the one with the lowest cost.
+After received feedbacks from the instructor and classmates, in the final stage, we decided to add the type of bicycles into our consideration as well as set the P(threshold of ordering) & Q(order amount) in a specific range based instead of some existing plans, which will make our scenario more realistic and applicable.

 ## Simulation's variables of uncertainty
 The random variable will be daily demand, arrival delay after order.